cyberbotics/webots-doc/guide/starting-webots-remotely-ssh.md

-The first line logs onto computer B. The 2nd line sets the DISPLAY variable to the display 0 (and screen 0) of computer B. This will indicate to all X11 applications (including Webots) that they needs to connect to the X-server running on the local computer: computer B in this case.
+The first line logs onto computer B. The 2nd line sets the DISPLAY variable to the display 0 (and screen 0) of computer B. This will indicate to all X11 applications (including Webots) that they need to connect to the X-server running on the local computer: computer B in this case.
 This step is necessary because the DISPLAY variable is usually not set in an `ssh` session.